Great Deals with a Hint of Caution!

-There have been people who got their whole dining table set for just about $50 and in very good conditions.
+There have been people who got their whole dining table set for just about $50 and in excellent conditions.
 I have a friend who got her photography kit (camera, bag, chargers, lens and all of that) for just $250 flat, when the retail price for that same set – at that time – was a little over $500, not counting on the warranty and taxes.
-Her camera is in a great shape; she has it for a while now and never gave her any problems at all.
+Her camera is in great shape; she has had it for a while now and never gave her any problems at all.

-If you are looking to purchase a new kitchen table, camera, or whatever it is, you might want to check these spots before putting your money on the first big store in the mall.
+If you are looking to purchase a new kitchen table, camera, or whatever it is, you might want to check these spots before leaving your money on the first big store in the mall.

-I have always been skeptical of buying things from Craigslist and Kijiji, but I am getting a little tired of paying so much for warranties and taxes and the products themselves, when all I get is bad stuff and awful customer service.
+I have always been skeptical of buying things from Craigslist and Kijiji, but I am getting a little tired of paying so much for warranties and taxes and the products themselves when all I get is bad stuff and awful customer service.
 So I thought I would give it a try.

-I did do my little research at first, to see how many people complain versus number of people that are satisfied.
+I did do my little research at first, to see how many people complain versus the number of people that are satisfied.
 Honestly, I do not know anybody (in person that is) that has a complaint from getting stuff from Craigslist.
 But I have read about a few online.

 On the other hand, I keep on hearing my friends finding all these great stuff for half of the price.
-Whenever I ask them they just say they looked it up, set up a meeting and got their stuff, nothing to it – “just take the risk”.
+Whenever I ask them, they just say they looked it up, set up a meeting and got their stuff, nothing to it – “just take the risk”.

 Well, for all of you who share my same bad luck, there are a few things you could do:

 1. Research the heck out of it!
 Go to all local stores (big and small) that carry what you want – check the prices, the warranty options, get a quote from the sales people and all of that.
 Contrast it to the ad – what do you get, in what conditions for how much?!